laurenguido/IncrementalDerisFlowVolumeAnalyzer/README.md

 4) 04_Prepare_Path.py
 5) 05_Apply_Modified_Voronoi.py
 6) 06_Estimate_Volume_and_Plot.py

+It is recomended that for the most up-to-date version of the package, users download via pip/PyPI.

 The files in this repo have been developed to handle simple (non-branching) as well as complex, multi-strahler-order branching debris flow paths.